xcore/sc_modbus_tcp/module_modbus_tcp/doc/programming.rst

          {
            // Handle XTCP Events here

-           // When some data is received over the TCP, call the Modbus library function to parse the command by passing the data as a parameter.
+           // When some data is received over the TCP, invoke the Modbus TCP slave component by passing the data as a parameter.

            // The library function will exit, returning the length of Modbus response.
 The response is in the same data which was passed as a parameter.